 - Receive your Certificate of Naturalization

 You will receive an appointment notice with the date, time, and location of your naturalization oath ceremony.
-The oath ceremony will usually happen at the same place you had your naturalization interview.
+Sometimes, the oath ceremony will happen on the same day as your naturalization interview.

 Can I reschedule my appointment?